-The Jetty provides a safe land-based fishing option for community
+The Jetty provides a safe land-based fishing option for community and visitors and increased access to Roebuck Bay.

 The 4m wide jetty also provides a great viewing point for the Staircase to the Moon, and temporary small boat morning.